-I have been a proponent of space and space travel for years.
-Very few of my friends seem to share my love for stars and planets.
+For now, space seems like a thinking man’s dream, forever stored away atop Maslow’s Hierarchy of Needs.
 I often wondered why.
 How could they not understand the thrill of worlds beyond ours?
 Why are the stars a taboo subject, only to be discussed amongst scientists and academics?
 Isn’t space just another place for humankind to visit and explore?
+First, let’s take a look at where we are today.

 Where’s the PR?

 Pop culture has taught us that space is deadly, dull and in some instances a front to God himself.
 Space travel is perceived as a smart man’s game.
-Think of any sci-fi movie seen.
-They all involve brilliant scientists, mathematicians and just plain ole nerds whose level of expertise is presented with a magician type eloquence.
-That perception is powerful because it subconsciously teaches us that space exploration isn’t for US.
+Think of any sci-fi movie you’ve seen.
+They all involve brilliant scientists, mathematicians and just plain ole nerds whose level of expertise is presented with a majestic type eloquence.
+That perception is powerful because it subconsciously teaches us that space exploration isn’t for US, it’s for THEM.

-Astronomy Facebook pages, while informative, reinforce negative perceptions about space.
+Astronomy-related Facebook pages, while informative, reinforce these perceptions about space.
 Their content consists of “important news” and “breakthroughs” from scientists who are doing nothing more than theorizing about cosmological cause and effect on massive scales about things that are not only removed from our worldview but also removed from the human experience.
+Some people can imagine what it means for “Jupiter to be 11 bigger than Earth” using balls that they can hold in there hand…if they find the time.
+But very few people can fathom a gaseous planet made of helium and hydrogen that is so light it could float on water.
+Our minds (human minds, not yours super-human) can’t imagine the vast size of stars such as VY Canis Majoris or vast distances even in our Solar System.
+There is simply no context.

 Our Majestic Universe?